 The procedure of constant comparison includes several key steps: initial coding, where data is segmented into discrete parts; focused coding, where codes are synthesized and narrowed down; axial coding, where relationships between codes are established; and selective coding, which integrates the codes into a coherent framework that proposes a theory.
 Each step involves constant revisiting and comparison of data, codes, and categories, allowing for refinement and complexity to be built into the emerging theory.
 In other words, researchers compare segments of data with other data segments, codes are compared with other codes, and categories are compared with other categories.
 All this is done with the objective of assessing whether additional data, codes, or categories are contradicting, expanding, or supporting the emerging theory.

 The method demands that researchers remain open to the data, allowing for flexibility and adaptability as new insights are gained.
 It requires meticulous documentation of how the analysis was conducted, as the rationale behind coding and category development must be transparent and trackable.
-This transparency is crucial for the credibility and transferability of the research.
+This transparency is essential for the credibility and transferability of the research.

 Ultimately, constant comparison is a dynamic and rigorous analytical process.
 It's designed to handle the complexity of qualitative data, providing a structured approach to theory development that is directly informed by the research data.
 By using this method, qualitative researchers can produce well-grounded, nuanced, and relevant theories that offer deep insights into the phenomena being studied.